d12frosted/elpa-mirror/gnu/consult-readme.txt

             :map isearch-mode-map
             ("M-e" . consult-isearch)                 ;; orig. isearch-edit-string
-            ("M-s e" . consult-isearch)               ;; orig. isearch-edit-string ("M-s l" . consult-line))                 ;; needed by consult-line to detect isearch
+            ("M-s e" . consult-isearch)               ;; orig. isearch-edit-string ("M-s l" . consult-line)                  ;; needed by consult-line to detect isearch ("M-s L" . consult-line-multi))           ;; needed by consult-line to detect isearch

      ;; Enable automatic preview at point in the *Completions* buffer.
-     ;; This is relevant when you use the default completion UI, ;; and not necessary for Selectrum, Vertico etc.
+     ;; This is relevant when you use the default completion UI, ;; and not necessary for Vertico, Selectrum, etc.
      :hook (completion-list-mode . consult-preview-at-point-mode)

      ;; The :init configuration is always executed (Not lazy)